 How can you fix a flaky Selenium test?

-An unstable test, sometimes referred to as Selenium test “flaky test case” or “unstable test,” is a test that, even in cases where the code being tested remains unchanged, yields inconsistent or unpredictable results after several test runs.
+An unstable test, sometimes referred to as a Selenium test “flaky test case” or “unstable test,” is a test that, even in cases where the code being tested remains unchanged, yields inconsistent or unpredictable results after several test runs.
+These tests may pass intermittently, causing confusion and making it difficult to trust the test results.
+They often fail for seemingly random reasons, even though the underlying code or environment has not changed.

 Assume you have a Selenium test that functions well in the majority of cases.
 However, it fails for one or more particular causes 10% of the time.